Another police killing of a black man stokes US tension, debate

 Video of the incident circulating on social media showed two white police officers wrestling Brooks to the ground in the parking lot.

-One of them attempts to use a Taser on Brooks, but he manages to grab the stun gun and run away, the video images show.
+One of them attempts to use a Taser on Brooks, who managed to grab the stun gun and run away, the video images show.

-An officer reaches for his service weapon, and as Brooks turns back "the weapon goes off," GBI director Vic Reynolds told reporters.
+An officer reached for his service weapon, and as Brooks turned back "the weapon goes off," GBI director Vic Reynolds told reporters.

 Brooks was taken to the hospital but died after surgery, the GBI said, adding that one officer was injured.

-An attorney acting for the dead man's family said disproportionate force was used in the confrontation.
+A lawyer acting for the dead man's family said the disproportionate force was used in the confrontation.

 "In Georgia, a Taser is not a deadly weapon -- that's the law," L. Chris Stewart told reporters.